openfoodfacts/robotoff/doc/references/batch-job.md

 # Google Batch Job

-Robotoff primarily provides models to Open Food Facts with real-time inference using Nvidia Triton Inference on CPUs.
+Robotoff primarily provides models to Open Food Facts with real-time inference using Nvidia Triton Inference on GPU (gpu-01 server).

 However, this approach presents two major gaps:

 * Challenges in processing large volumes of products during extended job runs
-* Limited access to larger computing resources, such as GPUs or multi-CPU setups
+* Limited access to larger computing resources

 To fill these gaps, we integrated a batch job feature into Robotoff, leveraging the capabilities of Google Cloud Platform.